 Colby College - BA University of Pennsylvania - MA Brandeis University - PhD

 Sarah graduated from Northfield-Mt.
 Hermon School, then headed north to Colby College for her undergraduate work, then to University of Pennsylvania for her masters, then north again to Brandeis University for her doctoral work.
 She began her teaching career at Phillips Academy, Andover, before joining the Thacher faculty.
-Sarah currently teaches history, advises junior girls, and coaches cross country and track and field.
+Sarah is currently the chair of the History Department, advises junior girls, and coaches cross country and track and field.
 When not spending time with her husband and three children, Sarah enjoys running.

 Villanova University - BA University of Hawaii - MEd